Potential for long-term relief.

-An exciting innovation in urethral stricture treatment—the Optilume drug coated balloon was inspired by severe patient and physician dissatisfaction with current stricture solutions.
+An exciting, minimally invasive urethral stricture treatment, the Optilume drug-coated balloon was developed in response to severe patient and physician dissatisfaction with current stricture solutions.

-This proprietary technology combines balloon dilation and drug delivery.
+This proprietary technology combines balloon dilation and drug delivery, and is well-tolerated by patients.
 Rapid uptake of the highly lipophilic drug, paclitaxel, limits hyperactive cell proliferation and the fibrotic scar tissue generation that results in stricture recurrence.

 How it works.

-Balloon inflates to create micro-fissures in the tissue, providing a pathway for full drug absorbtion.
+Balloon inflates to create micro-fissures in the tissue, providing a pathway for drug absorbtion.

 Hydrophillic coating facilitates rapid release of paclitaxel.